WISE-AIFS/afs2-datasource/README.md

 ----
 <a name="delete_file"></a>
 #### DBManager.delete_file(table_name, file_name)
-Delete file in bucket is S3 and return if the file is deleted successfully.
+Delete file in bucket in S3 and return if the file is deleted successfully.

 Note this function only support S3.